emeinhardt/cat-herder/README.md

 ## Status

 __Examining the basic value proposition__.
 This package is a work-in-progress at an early stage.
-The API is not stable and the goal is prototyping something *sufficient* for key features of DSL development while supporting *constrained typeclasses* and *type-indexed monoidal products*.
+The API is not stable and the main goal is prototyping something *sufficient* for key features of DSL development while supporting *constrained typeclasses* and *type-indexed monoidal products*.
+(There are also small inconsistencies, TODOs, and features that are only mostly implemented because of the cost/benefit ratio of finishing or polishing.)
 These two features in particular add a lot of complexity to typechecking and finding appropriate generalizations for familiar Haskell typeclasses.
-Accordingly, the main goal is figuring out the cost of desirable functionality or the right generalization for this package of familiar concepts — usually a category-theoretic typeclass defined with `->` in mind — that has multiple options outside of `->` or that has no obvious option at all.

 Current supporting goals are similarly exploratory: